 Fibular hemimelia is a congenital lower limb anomaly characterised by partial or complete absence of fibula and includes a spectrum ranging from mild fibular hypoplasia to complete fibular aplasia 1.

-Although rare in occurence, it is the most common congenital absence of long bone...
+Although rare in occurrence, it is the most common congenital absence of long bon...

 The flat floor of fourth ventricle sign is useful in detecting a pontine mass and is a sign of mass effect.
 The normal floor of the fourth ventricle (remember that the floor is anterior) normally slopes upwards towards the midline, with the facial colliculi visible on either side.